-embraced a wide variety of building types in cities across North America and around the world.
+practice has embraced a wide variety of building types in cities across North America and around the world.
 Built works for which he has been principally responsible as design partner include: Place Ville Marie,

-Library Tower, Los Angeles (1989); Anderson Graduate School of Management, University of California, Los Angeles (1995); American Association for the Advancement of Science, Washington, D.C.
+Place, Dallas (1986); Library Tower, Los Angeles (1989); Anderson Graduate School of Management, University of California, Los Angeles (1995); American Association for the Advancement of Science, Washington, D.C.

 Fund Headquarters 2, Washington, D.C.
 (2005); Center for Government and International Studies, Harvard University (2005); Federal Reserve Bank of Kansas City (2008); Headquarters Expansion of the Organization for

-Excellence in Architectural Education.
+Education, awarded jointly by the American Institute of Architects and the Association of Collegiate Schools of Architecture.
 He has received honorary doctorates from Bowdoin College and the Swiss Federal Institute of